Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Simulation

 \subsection{Simulation Models and Settings}

-In this section, we present a simulation study to demonstrate the finite sample performance of the proposed test under various genetic models and various distributions of the phenotype.
-Throughout the numerical investigations, we compare the proposed iQRAT statistics ($Q_S$ and $Q_B$) to the traditional mean-based tests.
-Specifically, we compare the proposed $Q_S$ to the SKAT-C and SKAT-A tests proposed in \cite{ionita2013sequence}.
-Both first apply the SKAT test to rare and common variants separately; SKAT-C then combines them with equal weights, while SKAT-A combines them with adaptive weights for a better power.
-Likewise, we compare the proposed $Q_B$ to corresponding Burden tests, the Burden-C and Burden-A tests in \cite{ionita2013sequence}.
-These SKAT and Burden tests were implemented via the function \texttt{SKAT\_CommonRare} in the \texttt{R} package \texttt{SKAT} \citep{SKATr}.
+In this section, we present a simulation study to demonstrate the finite sample performance of the proposed tests under various genetic models and various trait distributions.
+We compare the proposed iQRAT statistics ($Q_S$ and $Q_B$) to the traditional mean-based tests.
+Specifically, we compare the proposed $Q_S$ test to the SKAT-C test proposed in \cite{ionita2013sequence}.
+SKAT-C is a test for the joint effects of rare and common variants.
+We also compare the proposed $Q_B$ test to the Burden-C test in \cite{ionita2013sequence}.
+These SKAT and Burden tests were implemented via the function \texttt{SKAT\_CommonRare} in the \texttt{R} package \texttt{SKAT} \citep{SKATr}. {In the following, we denote the unified $Q_S$ as iQRAT$_S$-mix, and denote $Q_S^\varphi$ with different quantile weighting functions $\varphi$ as iQRAT$_S$-W/-N/-L/-invL, corresponding to Wilcoxon/Normal/Lehmann/Inverse Lehmann function respectively.
+Similar notations are adopted for $Q_B$.}